NZ Recommend Majors

 -

-Law Reform: Policy advice and legal system improvement
+Law Reform: Policy development and legal system improvement roles

 -

-Corporate Sector: In-house legal counsel, tax, real estate, business consulting, regulatory compliance, HR
+Corporate Sector: In-house legal counsel, tax, real estate, business consulting, regulatory compliance, and HR-related legal work

 -

-Government Agencies: Policy development, resource management, legislative drafting
+Government Agencies: Policy development, resource management, and legislative drafting

 -